jmathanim

 Constructible objects

 Since version 0.9.5, JMathAnim has introduced constructible objects.
-These objects inherit from the abstract class Constructible which is itself a subclass of MathObject, so they have all the common properties of those, like styling.
+These objects inherit from the abstract class Constructible which is itself a subclass of MathObject, so they have all the common properties of those, such as styling, for example.

-A constructible object is a MathObject,that is built much like constructive geometry works.
-That’s it, computing parallels, intersections, etc. The main difference with a normal MathObject is that they are dependent on other Constructible objects, and most of them are “rigid” in the sense that they cannot be shifted, rotated, or scaled (well, they can, but without effect).
-All Constructible objects have name with the prefix CT.
+A constructible object is a MathObject,that is built in a similar way as constructive geometry works.
+That’s it, computing parallels, intersections, etc. The main difference with a normal MathObject is that they depend on other Constructible objects, and most of them are “rigid” in the sense that they cannot be shifted, rotated, or scaled (well, they can, but with no effect).
+All Constructible objects have names with the prefix CT.

 For example, the following code: